 Contacting Your Insurer and Making a Claim

-Whether your insurance is comprehensive or third party, you should call your insurer as soon as possible.
+Whether your insurance is comprehensive or third party, you should call your insurance provider as soon as possible.
 The sooner your insurer knows about the accident, the sooner your claim can be processed.
 They may even be able to help you get your car towed.

 Car insurance policies differ but your insurer will generally need: